JuliaVTK/WriteVTK.jl/README.md

 - If `append` is `true` (default), data is written appended at the end of the XML file as raw binary data.
-  Note that this is not allowed by the XML specification.
+  Note that this violates the XML specification, although it is allowed by VTK.

   Otherwise, if `append` is `false`, data is written "inline", and base-64 encoded instead of raw.